 Nitric Oxide Basics

 Nitric oxide is an inhaled gas that relaxes the body’s smooth muscle tissue.
 This, in turn, dilates the blood vessels, increasing oxygenation of the blood.
-The reason nitric oxide is used in the treatment of premature babies is that it works particularly well in relaxing the muscle tissue and dilating the blood vessels in the lungs.
+The reason this gas is used in the treatment of premature babies is that it works particularly well in relaxing the muscle tissue and dilating the blood vessels in the lungs.
 To enhance its effects on the lungs, nitric oxide is dispensed in conjunction with a ventilator and usually administered in a neonatal intensive care unit under close medical supervision.

 What to Expect

 Depending on the condition of the infant, nitric oxide will be administered through the baby’s nose or mouth.
 In severe cases where the child is connected to a breathing tube, the medicated gas will be dispersed through the tube and into the infant’s lungs.
 Of course, medical staff will keep a close eye on the baby’s vital signs during treatment, including blood pressure, pulse, body temperature, and respiration.
-The infant will not undergo nitric oxide treatment for longer than two weeks.
+The infant will not undergo treatment for longer than two weeks.

 Parents need not concern themselves with the dosage of this medication, as it is administered and monitored by professional medical staff.
 This ensures that doses are not missed, and there isn’t a risk of an accidental overdose of the drug.
 Should an overdose occur, however, too much nitric oxide does not cause severe harm to the patient.
 Of course, once the baby is released from nitric oxide treatments and the hospital, parents should follow all post-care instructions as accurately as possible.

 The most concerning side effects surrounding this drug are alleviated simply because the infant is likely under constant medical supervision.
 That said, common side effects include blood in the baby’s urine, the possibility of a collapsed lung(s), and notable raspy breathing.
-Some babies also have difficulty breathing once the nitric oxide treatment is stopped.
+Some babies also have difficulty breathing once the treatment is stopped.
 Medical professionals will monitor for these side effects while the infant remains in the hospital; parents should keep a wary eye for them once the baby is home.

 Additional side effects parents should keep an eye out for include odd behavior from the infant, such as confusion, dizziness, or unconsciousness.
 Parents should note if their baby seems weaker or more tired than normal.
 If the baby begins to sweat, this is also a sign of a possible nitric oxide side effect, as is blurred vision.
 With a premature infant, these side effects are challenging to isolate because the baby is not yet developed enough to sit or exhibit unusual behaviors.
 Therefore, if the parents suspect the child is any danger whatsoever, they should seek medical attention right away.